huntdatacenter/docs/docs/troubleshooting/connection.md

 Your VPN session will reset after 12 hours.
 This will cause your connection to break.
 For examples, connections left running over night will not work the next morning.
 You will need to turn off your VPN and then initiate a new connection to get back into your lab.

-### No internet connection while connected to VPN
+### No internet while connected to VPN

-If you use OpenVPN on Linux and cannot access the rest of the internet while connected to the HUNT Cloud VPN, then please double check the final steps of [Setup the VPN profile](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile) in the Getting Started section.
+If you use OpenVPN on Linux and cannot access the rest of the internet while connected to the HUNT Cloud VPN, then please double check that you selected the **`Use this connection only for resources on its network`** in the final steps of [Setup the VPN profile](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile) in the Getting Started section.

 ### Wrong password